tst-race/ext-boost/README.md

 ## License

-The Boost library is licensed by the Boost Software License 1.0.
+The Boost library is licensed under the Boost Software License 1.0.

 Only the build scripts in this repo are licensed under Apache 2.0.